-B.9 Other issues
+Other issues

-Due to the lack and quality of data in subarea 7, it is currently not possible to provide any assessment for this subarea
+Due to the lack and quality of data in Subarea 7, it is currently not possible to provide any assessment for this subarea.

-B.10 Historical overview of previous assessment methods
+Historical overview of previous assessment methods

 2013 is the first year ICES was requested to give advice for sardine in the combined 8.a,b,d and 7 regions.
 In previous years, exploratory assessments using TASACS were carried out during the working group on horse mackerel, anchovy and sardine (WGHANSA).
 Cohort tracking analyses have also been conducted from 2013 to 2016 to derive total mortality (Z).
 Advice was based on available survey indices following the guidelines for ICES category 3 assessment.
-DCAC was used without success in 2012 as an attempt in subdivision 7 to estimate some stock trends.
+DCAC was used without success in 2012 as an attempt in Subdivision 7 to estimate some stock trends.
+From 2017 to 2019, the assessment was considered as a category 2 stock.
+Since WGHANSA 2019, the stock assessment is ranked as category 1.

-B.11 Data call
+Data call